Academic Handbook AQF4: Programme and Course Approval and Modification

 2. Academic Registrar or appointed replacement.

-3. One Faculty Director not related to the new subject under approval, and the External Examiner.
+3. One Faculty Director not related to the new subject under approval (or nominee).

 4. One Student Panel Members, appropriate to the programme being proposed.
 Where there is a postgraduate programme in the Faculty of the same subject, a postgraduate student should be included.